sixolet/about/resume.md

 As a polyglot programmer, I learn new languages and tools quickly.
 At any given time I have about three programming languages in main memory, with quite a few more swapped to disk.
-Right now I have JavaScript (underscore.js variant), Python, and Java paged in.
+Right now I have Python, Go, and some Scala paged in.

 Education
 ---------